 For many small business owners, business has slowed down significantly as a result of COVID-19 and the related restrictions and shut downs.
 When business is slow, less revenue is flowing into the business, which means profit margins are slim and every dollar counts.

-When you understand how to find your direct labor cost, you can create more accurate labor budgets.
+When you understand how to find your direct cost, you can create more accurate labor budgets.
 It can help you determine if you need to adjust your pricing or eliminate certain products or services that aren’t driving a profit.
-Having a more in-depth idea of your labor costs also protects your cash flow and ensures you have enough cash on hand to pay your team—and keep your business up, running, and moving forward in the process.
+Having a more in-depth idea of your actual labor costs also protects your cash flow and ensures you have enough cash on hand to pay your team—and keep your business up, running, and moving forward in the process.

 Want to see how your labor costs are impacting your cash flow?
 Try out our free cash flow forecasting tool.